kapertdog/WABA/README.md

 ## WABA (Automatic brightness adjustment tool)
-Uses your camera or hand-made light sensor to autocorrect display's brightness
+~~Uses your camera or hand-made light sensor to autocorrect display's brightness~~

+Python-based automatisation tool targeted to display's brightness adjustment

-> Still in dev, but here some plans to do: [TODO.md](TODO.md)
+> Still in `dev`, but here some plans to do: [TODO.md](TODO.md)

 ## Screenshots
 ...

 ## Hardware requirements
+Match Python 3.11 requirements

 Windows:
-- Windows 7 or newer
+- Windows 8 or newer
-- x32 / x86 compatible processor _(not tested on arm yet)_
+- x64 / x86 compatible processor _(not tested on arm yet)_
-- \> 50MB RAM
+- \> 4 GB RAM
 - ~200MiB hardware space _(and ~150MiB more while self updating, turned off by default)_
-- at least one sensor device:
-  - fmpeg / Imageio / OpenCV compatible camera
-  - web-socket / COM serial port compatible device with luminance sensor

 Linux / MacOS:
 - _not tested yet_

 ## Installation guide
+> ⚠ There's only first concept pre-releases (dev_a and dev_b) available right now,
+> they are deprecated and will not be compatible with current version.
 1. Go to [releases](https://github.com/kapertdog/WABA/releases)
 2. Chose version (lastest **release** recommended)
 3. Follow instruction in release description